 Or what if there’s a typo in the report you just sent your boss?
 You could send a follow-up email explaining the typo, but if it went unnoticed, you’d be doing more harm than good.

-When you send an obviously embarrassing email, you can admit to it, apologize, and start facing the consequences of your mistake.
+When you send an obviously embarrassing email, you can admit to it, apologize, and start facing the consequences of your mistake (see our guide on how to apologize professionally in an email).
 The dilemma enters when you aren’t sure whether you should speak up or not.
 You’re faced with the ugly anticipation of being called out for your mistake, and the agonizing indecisiveness of whether to draw attention to the embarrassing detail, or let it go, gambling that no one will ever notice it.

 Are We Doomed?

 Your acknowledgment of the error or embarrassment depends on its severity and influence.
 If it’s a mistake that has the potential to cause further damage if unnoticed (such as if there’s a typo in artwork that’s gone to print), I’d argue that it’s your ethical duty to say something.
 If the mistake won’t harm anyone by going unnoticed, I don’t see an ethical issue in staying silent.

 You can prevent some of these incidents with the Undo Send feature in Gmail, but it won’t save you from mistakes you don’t realize immediately.
 For those, you could potentially ask a coworker you trust to tell if you if the mistake was noticed by anyone else.
 Short of that, your best option is a Mission: Impossible-style operation that permits you access to your recipient’s email account, so you can delete it from within—and for obvious reasons, I can’t formally recommend that strategy.

 I sometimes wonder how many people lost their jobs, or thought they were losing their jobs due to a misinterpretation of tone.